ashukla2019/System_design/Cybersecurity/network_security_fundamentals.md

 When sending data over a network, three major risks exist:

-## 1.1 Confidentiality Risk – Anyone Can Read the Data
+## 1.1 Confidentiality  – Anyone Can Read the Data

 If data is not encrypted, attackers can intercept and view it
 (e.g., passwords, credit card numbers).